 - 2 tablespoons milk

-- 1 cup butterscotch chips or chunks
+- 1 cup butterscotch chips or morsels, I use Nestle Toll House butterscotch morsels

 Instructions

-- Line cookie sheets with parchment paper or butter the pans.
+- Preheat the oven to 350ºF (180ºC).
+Line cookie sheets with parchment paper or butter the pans.

 - Bake for 10 to 12 minutes, until golden and beginning to firm around the edges, but the center is still soft.
-If you want crunchier cookies, bake them a minute or two more.
+If you want crunchier cookies, bake them for a minute or two more.

 - Cool for a few minutes on a wire rack before lifting them carefully from the paper and cooling them completely.